21 Freakishly Effective Ways to Motivate Employees [Updated for 2019]

 As Simon Sinek so famously pointed out, the what and the how are easy for most companies to identify.
 It’s the why that’s hard – and that makes all the difference.

 For SnackNation, our Why is to help people become better versions of themselves.
 We do this by giving people a convenient way to make healthier snacking choices at work and at home.
 This Why underlies every decision we make, every action we take, and every extra second we put in.
-It’s a hugely motivating factor.
+It’s what motivates employees here at the snack castle.

 Try this: Challenge your employees to identify the Why behind their most important tasks